 Medicaid was partially expanded in Utah as of April 2019.
 But under the terms of a new waiver that CMS approved in December 2019, the state fully expanded Medicaid as of January 2020 — albeit with a work requirement, as described below (the work requirement was suspended as of April 2020, due to the COVID-19 pandemic, and is being reconsidered by the Biden administration in 2021.
 So Medicaid is fully expanded in Utah, without a work requirement.

-The partial Medicaid expansion in Utah granted eligibility to adults age 19-64 with income as high as the poverty level ($12,490 for a single person in 2019), although Utah was not receiving the enhanced federal Medicaid expansion funding, which under the ACA requires expanding eligibility to 138 percent of FPL.
-Now that the full expansion has taken effect, Utah is receiving full Medicaid expansion funding (ie, the federal government pays 90 percent of the cost) for the entire Utah Medicaid expansion population, including the group that had already gained coverage under the partial expansion.
+The previous partial Medicaid expansion in Utah granted eligibility to adults age 19-64 with income as high as the poverty level (that was $12,490 for a single person in 2019).
+But Utah was not receiving the enhanced federal Medicaid expansion funding, which under the ACA requires expanding eligibility to 138% of FPL.
+Now that the full expansion has taken effect, Utah is receiving full Medicaid expansion funding (ie, the federal government pays 90% of the cost) for the entire Utah Medicaid expansion population, including the group that had already gained coverage under the partial expansion.